thaysrochha/thaysrochha/README.md

 - 👋 Hi, I’m @thaysrochha.
 I'm a PhD student.
 - 👀 I’m interested in bout cryptography, currently mainly in smart meters
-- 📫 How to reach me by email: academicthaysrocha@gmail.com
 - ⚡ Fun fact: I love math and later fell in love with cryptography.
 I'm curious about the programming world

 <!---